Book-The-Joy-Of-Cryptography/Book-The-Joy-Of-Cryptography-github.io/tools/joy-of-cryptography-2.md

 This scheme is just OTP with the bits $\textcolor{brown}{00}$ added to every ciphertext.
 The following facts about the scheme should be believable (and the exercises encourage you to prove them formally if you would like more practice at that sort of thing):

- - This scheme satisfies one-time one-time secrecy, meaning that encryptions of $m_L$ are distributed identically to encryptions of $m_R$, for any $m_L$ and $m_R$ of the attacker’s choice.
+ - This scheme satisfies one-time secrecy, meaning that encryptions of $m_L$ are distributed identically to encryptions of $m_R$, for any $m_L$ and $m_R$ of the attacker’s choice.
 We can characterize the ciphertext distribution in both cases as “$\lambda$ uniform bits followed by $\textcolor{brown}{00}$.”
 Think about how you might use the hybrid proof technique to formally prove that this scheme satisfies one-time secrecy!
  - This scheme does not satisfy the one-time uniform ciphertexts property.
 Its ciphertexts always end with $\textcolor{brown}{00}$, whereas uniform strings end with $\textcolor{brown}{00}$ with probability 1/4.
 Think about how you might formallize this observation as a calling program /distinguisher for the relevant two libraries!

 You might be thinking, surely this can be fixed by redefining the ciphertext space as $\mathcal{C}$ as the set of $\lambda + 2$-bit strings whose last two bits are $\textcolor{brown}{00}$.
 This is a clever idea, and indeed it would work.
 If we change the definition of the ciphertext space $\mathcal{C}$ following this suggestion, then the scheme would satisfy the uniform ciphertexts property (this is because the $\mathcal{L}_{\text{ots}\varPhi\text{-rand}}$ library samples uniformly from whatever $\mathcal{C}$ is specified as part of the encryption scheme).